isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-01-22-post-celebrating-a-centenary.md

 <b>Location:</b> Call no.: RRARE 959.51 MAK; Microfilm no.: NL6542
 <br>
 <b>Copies donated by:</b> Tan Yeok Seong, Kip Lin and Koh Seow Chuan</span>

+#### **NOTES**

+[^1]:One hundred years of Singapore.
+(1918, August 7).
+The Straits Times, p.
+8. Retrieved from NewspaperSG.

+[^2]:One hundred years of Singapore.
+(1918, August 8).
+The Singapore Free Press, p.
+83. Retrieved from NewspaperSG.

+[^3]:National Library Board.
+(2016).
+Charles Burton Buckley written by Chia, Yeong Jia Joshua.
+Retrieved from Singapore Infopedia website.

+[^4]:The Singapore Free Press and the men who have made it.
+(1935, October 8).
+The Singapore Free Press, p.
+1. Retrieved from NewspaperSG.

+[^5]:The Straits Times, 7 Aug 1918, p.
+8; The Singapore Free Press, 8 Aug 1918, p.
+83.

+[^6]:The Singapore Free Press, 8 Oct 1935, p.
+1.

+[^7]:The Singapore Free Press, 8 Oct 1935, p.
+1.

+[^8]:Chief Health Officer for 26 years.
+(1936, January 16). *The Straits Times*, p.
+13. Retrieved from NewspaperSG.

+[^9]:National Library Board.
+(2019, May).
+Roland St. John Braddell written by Chia, Yeong Jia Joshua & Ong, Alex.
+Retrieved from Singapore Infopedia website.

+[^10]:Singapore citizen.
+(1951, July 21). *The Straits Times*, p.
+6. Retrieved from NewspaperSG.